Swayamjimmy/Unbuilt/README.md

 * Structured state.
 * AI synthesis.

-That combination makes IdeaForge both a useful application and a technically substantial engineering project.
+That combination makes Unbuilt both a useful application and a technically substantial engineering project.

 ---

 # Summary

-IdeaForge is an **AI-powered, evidence-driven project discovery platform**.
+Unbuilt is an **AI-powered, evidence-driven project discovery platform**.

 It helps developers discover software projects by researching real problems instead of relying entirely on generic AI suggestions.